madworx/qrcode-x509/x509-der/README.md

 ## Features

-- Minimal ECDSA certificates (P-256)
+- Minimal ECDSA certificates (P-256) in DER format
-- PEM certificates embedded directly in QR codes
+- Raw binary DER certificates embedded directly in QR codes
 - Validation using a custom CA

 **Note:** The QR codes contain only the public certificate for validation purposes.
 The corresponding private keys are stored separately in `.pem` files and are **not** included in the QR codes.